Xelieu/xelieu.github.io/docs/jp-lazy-guide/conciseGuideToJumpstartJP.md

 7. Once you've `finished grammar guide` and at least `done 1k-1.5k cards`, you can now `start mining` and` do actual immersion` early on
     - This `should take 2-4 months` depending on your effort to be able to start immersing

+8. While immersing you can quickly `check grammar points` from [DoJG](https://core6000.neocities.org/dojg/)(Beginner) and [Nihongokyoshi](https://nihongokyoshi-net.com/jlpt-grammars/)(Intermediate+)
+    - `Read/watch what you like`, but only up to medium difficulty, or 4-5/10 on [jpdb](https://jpdb.io/), its going to be a real pain at first, but do it

-8. Go to [Lazy Mining Guide](https://xelieu.github.io/jp-lazy-guide/jp-lazy-guide/) I made for easy setup of latest mining tools for whatever media
+9. Go to [Lazy Mining Guide](https://xelieu.github.io/jp-lazy-guide/jp-lazy-guide/) I made for easy setup of latest mining tools for whatever media
     - Mining - is the act of `creating cards from media` you immerse on like VN/LN, my tools `provide a single-click mining`

 ---